What Japanese knotweed looks like in autumn

 A Closer Look:

-In autumn, Japanese Knotweed (Fallopia japonica) undergoes a series of changes that make it distinguishable from other plants.
-One of the most noticeable transformations is the color of its leaves.
+In autumn, Japanese knotweed (Fallopia japonica) undergoes a series of changes that make it distinguishable from other plants.
+One of the most noticeable transformations is the colour of its leaves.
 They turn from green to vibrant shades of yellow and orange, creating a striking visual effect.
 As the season progresses, these leaves begin to wilt and fall, forming a dense carpet of foliage on the ground.

 To find out more about our knotweed solutions speak to the team.